-To get ready for any visitation session that you are provided in your Child Protective Services (CPS) case, your child’s caseworker and your attorney should talk with you before the visit to help you to focus on the purpose of your being able to see your child.
-It is not to fish for information from your child, it is not to berate your child’s other parent for getting him or her into this situation and it is not to encourage your child to give their foster family a hard time.
+To get ready for any visitation session that you are provided in your Child Protective Services (CPS) case, your child’s caseworker and your attorney should talk with you before the visit to help you focus on your purpose to see your child.
+It is not to fish for information from your child, it is not to berate your child’s other parent for getting him or her into this situation, and it is not to encourage your child to give their foster family a hard time.

 The purpose of these visitation sessions revolves around your child and your rebuilding a relationship with your child.
 Your child likely doesn't feel too good about their living situation right now.
-Their life is up in the air, and on top of everything else, they have a parent who is incarcerated and not fully able to participate in their life.
+Their life is up in the air, and on top of everything else, they have an incarcerated parent and cannot fully participate in their life.
 It is up to you to make these visits as productive as possible.

 You can start by reassuring your child that you love him or her.
-Your supporting your child is essential to make them feel at ease and stable in whatever living conditions they find themselves in.
+Your child's support is essential to make them feel at ease and stable in whatever living conditions they find themselves in.
 You can’t determine when their CPS case is going to end.
 You can’t determine whether or not your child is going to go home soon.
 You can’t even determine how often you will be able to see your child.

 However, you can determine your attitude and how you present your child's circumstances to him or her.
 Keep in mind that your child doesn't understand everything that is going on in their lives.
-Your living circumstances are remaining exactly the same.
+Your living circumstances are remaining the same.
 Those of your child has been turned upside down.
-If you can provide any insight for your child into what is happening and how many people are working to make sure that your child is ok then he or she will likely feel much better about themselves.
+If you can provide any insight for your child into what is happening and how many people are working to make sure that your child is ok, they will likely feel much better about themselves.

-What should your child expect when it comes to visiting you in prison?
+What should your child expect when it comes to visit you in prison?

-Visiting with you in prison is obviously different than visiting with you in your home, a CPS office or even a restaurant.
-A prison is not exactly the most ideal place to meet with your child, and if we are being honest with ourselves it is probably the least hospitable place that anyone could think of when it comes to meeting with your child.

-However, these are your circumstances and it is your job to make the best of them.
+Visiting with you in prison is obviously different than visiting with you in your home, a CPS office, or even a restaurant.
+A prison is not exactly the ideal place to meet with your child, and if we are honest with ourselves, it is probably the least hospitable place that anyone could think of when it comes to meeting with your child.
+However, these are your circumstances, and it is your job to make the best of them.

-Your child should be prepared by you, their foster family, the CPS caseworker and by you about what to expect when it comes to seeing you in prison or jail.
-Different facilities have different rules about visitation so I cannot tell you exactly what your child is going to encounter when it comes to a vitiation session.
-However, there are some pieces of advice that I can provide that apply across the board for any child whose parent, like you, is incarcerated.
+Your child should be prepared by you, their foster family, the CPS caseworker, and by you about what to expect when it comes to seeing you in prison or jail.
+Different facilities have different rules about visitation, so I cannot tell you exactly what your child will encounter when it comes to a vitiation session.
+However, I can provide some advice that I can provide to apply across the board for any child whose parent, like you, is incarcerated.

-For example, your child should be made aware that there will be a large number of people in the visiting area in most facilities.
+For example, your child should be made aware that there will be many people in the visiting area in most facilities.
 These people will be doing the same thing that your child is doing.
-Namely, visiting their loved ones.
-It can be loud, distracting and boisterous in these rooms even with prison guards available to keep order.
-If your child is not used to this type of environment (and hopefully he is not), it would make sense to have your caseworker communicate that your child.
+Namely visiting their loved ones.
+It can be loud, distracting, and boisterous in these rooms, even with corrections officers available to keep order.
+If your child is not used to this type of environment (and hopefully he is not), it will make sense to have your caseworker communicate that your child.

-You may even need to talk on a phone in order to hear one another, depending upon the set up of the visitation area.
+You may even need to talk on a phone to hear one another, depending upon the visitation area's setup.
 Even though this will be especially difficult for you, you and your child will not be able to touch or hug.
-This is probably the biggest thing that you will have to prepare yourself prior to a visit with your child.
+This is probably the biggest thing you will have to prepare yourself before visiting your child.

 How will your child’s foster parents react to your child’s visit with you?

-One aspect of the visitation session that you shouldn't have to worry about, but likely will have to worry about, is how your child's foster family will handle the visit to a prison.
-If your relatives are fostering your child then you have less to be concerned with.
-However, a typical foster family may themselves feel uncomfortable in prison and may be hesitant to allow you to speak to your child for very long.
-You should address this with your child’s caseworker ahead of time in order to ensure that nothing stands in your way of getting the visitation time with your child that you are entitled to.
+One aspect of the visitation session that you shouldn't have to worry about but likely will have to worry about is how your child's foster family will handle a prison visit.
+If your relatives are fostering your child, then you have less to be concerned with.
+However, a typical foster family may feel uncomfortable in prison and may be hesitant to allow you to speak to your child for very long.
+You should address this with your child’s caseworker ahead of time to ensure that nothing stands in your way of getting the visitation time with your child that you are entitled to.

-I have heard from many clients, family members of clients and CPS caseworkers that children will often feel stressed out, sad, angry, overly emotional and a range of emotions in between these after seeing their parents for the first time after a CPS case is begun.
+I have heard from many clients, family members of clients, and CPS caseworkers that children will often feel stressed out, sad, angry, overly emotional, and a range of emotions in between these after seeing their parents for the first time after a CPS case is begun.
 Remember that children are not good at managing their emotions.
-If we’re being honest with ourselves many parents are not great at handling their emotions either.
+If we’re honest with ourselves, many parents are not great at handling their emotions either.
 Foster parents want to avoid having to deal with your child when he or she is highly emotional.

-In situations like this, your caseworker will need to prepare your child’s foster family for the visit in prison or jail.
+Your caseworker will need to prepare your child’s foster family for a visit to prison or jail in situations like this.
 It is natural for your child to feel a range of emotions associated with visiting you.
-As a result, your child may have reactions before, during and after these visitation sessions that are impactful upon your child’s caregivers.
+As a result, your child may have reactions before, during, and after these visitation sessions that impact your child’s caregivers.

 What to do if you are hesitant about seeing your child?